- About APBP

 |APBP Annual Award Winners|

 The Association of Pedestrian & Bicycle Professionals (APBP) announces the winners of its annual awards program to honor excellence in the profession.
-Three Professional of the Year awards and the 2018 Lifetime Achievement Award will be presented at the APBP annual meeting at Walk/Bike/Places in New Orleans, Louisiana on September 16, 2018.
+Five Professional of the Year awards and the 2019 Lifetime Achievement Award will be presented at the APBP Conference in Portland, Oregon on Wednesday morning, August 28.

-The APBP Professional of the Year Awards recognize the achievements of pedestrian and bicycle professionals made in the last twelve months in the private and nonprofit sector and one young professional under the age of 30.
+The APBP Professional of the Year Awards recognize the achievements of pedestrian and bicycle professionals made in the last twelve months in the private, public, research, and nonprofit sectors and one young professional under the age of 30.

 The APBP Awards program began in 2000 with the Lifetime Achievement Award.
 Awards for Public and Private Sector Professionals of the Year were added in 2007; the Young Professional of the Year award was added in 2009.